 - Your instalment payments will start 30 days after your enrolment is activated and then will be every month until paid in full.
-Payments are by direct debit from a credit card or Australia bank account only, and to make your life easier, you can elect to pay fortnightly if you prefer.
+Payments are by direct debit from a credit card or Australia bank account only.

 - It’s important to contact us if you are struggling with your payments – if you fall behind by 14 days or more without making alternative arrangements, you may be withdrawn from the course.

 Prices current from 30th Dec 2018.
 All prices include resource fees, tuition costs, and administration fees.
 Additional fees may apply if you do not pass an assignment after two attempts, you need to re-enrol in a subject for any reason, or you need longer than 12 months to complete the course.

 Unfortunately at this time there is no government funding available for this course.We do encourage you to contact your local job seeker service or apprenticeship centre for further suggestions.
 School based students may have access to funding and should discuss this with their school.

 You can, however, enrol with one of our instalment plans and spread the cost out.

 We start off new students on the first Monday of every month.
 Enrolments close approximately 2 weeks prior.

 ACM20117 Certificate II in Animal Studies